mulderp/mulderp.github.com/_posts/2014-11-27-fast-start-with-backbonejs.md

 tags: Backbone JavaScript
 ---

-There is a saying by [Sam Goldwyn](http://en.wikipedia.org/wiki/Samuel_Goldwyn):

-    "Don't pay any attention to the critics.
-Don't even ignore them."

-And some of the critical voices on the [Pipefishbook](http://pipefishbook.com) say, that the book focusses too much on JavaScript tools instead of discussing Backbone.

-It is true: [Backbone.js](http://backbonejs.org) is a frontend library.
+[Backbone.js](http://backbonejs.org) is a frontend library.
 Frontend means HTML.
 Frontend often means [JQuery](http://jquery.org) too.
-And indeed, intoducing Backbone is very well possible without mentioning modules or dependency managers in the first place.
+And besides application dependencies and view templates, you will load the application code, ideally in a [modular fashion](http://thinkingonthinking.com/what-is-modular-architecture/).

-So, let's start with seeds for a browser drawing app with Backbone.js, hmm... better: [An SVG rectangle coloring app](http://backbonesvg.divshot.io/) since it will be enough to show what Backbone is about.
+This might be very confusing if you are new to JavaScript or browser applications.
+To give you some faster start,  let's write a simple seed project for a browser drawing app with Backbone.js, hmm... better: [An SVG rectangle coloring app](http://backbonesvg.divshot.io/) since it will be enough to show what Backbone is about.

 <img src="/static/images/drawing_app.png" />